 Determine when you should withdraw your retirement savings, how much you should take out, and which accounts the money should come from.

 Your retirement income ought to be large enough to meet expenses, but small enough so you won't run out of money.
-The Wells Fargo Creating Your Retirement Paycheck will help you figure out what’s right for you.

 - Consider funding a 401(k) or 403(b) plan while you still can

 You’re likely in your peak earning years, which make your 50s an ideal time to contribute to retirement plans.